commonhaus/foundation/governance/succession-plan.md

 Further Reading:
 - [About code owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)
-- See [GOVERNANCE.md](../GOVERNANCE.md) and the [Project GOVERNANCE.md template](../templates/GOVERNANCE.md) for examples.
+- See [GOVERNANCE.md][] and the [Project GOVERNANCE.md template][GOV-TPL] for examples.
 - [Wrangling Web Contributions: How to Build a CONTRIBUTING.md](https://mozillascience.github.io/working-open-workshop/contributing/)
-- See [CONTRIBUTING.md](../CONTRIBUTING.md) and the [Project CONTRIBUTING.md template](../templates/CONTRIBUTING.md) for examples.
+- See [CONTRIBUTING.md][] and the [Project CONTRIBUTING.md template][CONTRIB-TPL] for examples.

 ### Policy Review and Updates

 This policy may undergo periodic reviews and updates to cater to the evolving needs of The Commonhaus Foundation and its projects.
-Project stewards and the community will be involved in and informed of any changes.
+Project leaders and the community will be involved in and informed of any changes.